Skip to main content

 Becker County, MinnesotaMesotrophic

 Glawe Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Zebra mussels have been documented at Glawe Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 The state fisheries records do not list documented species for Glawe Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.